KFNB: Sale attempt and completed sale

 Wyomedia Corporation agreed to sell its stations to Legacy Broadcasting on February 8, 2018.
 The deal would have created a duopoly between KFNB and KTWO-TV, which Legacy would have concurrently acquired from Silverton Broadcasting Company; in its filing with the FCC, Legacy stated that the duopoly was permissible because KFNB was the fifth-ranked station in the Casper–Riverton market, trailing sister station KWYF-LD as well as KTWO, KCWY-DT, and KGWC-TV.
 The sale was canceled on October 2, 2018.

 On October 8, 2019, Wyomedia announced that it would sell its stations to Front Range Television, a subsidiary of Coastal Television Broadcasting Company (run by Bill Fielder); the sale was concurrent with Big Horn Television's purchase of KGWC-TV and Vision Alaska's purchase of KTWO-TV.
 Coastal Television and Vision Alaska (run by Stephen Brissette) already jointly operated stations in Alaska.
 The sale was completed on June 1, 2020.

+By April 2022, the station began airing newscasts from the Coastal-owned and partly-centralized News Hub, recently acquired from Waypoint Media.